 Kenya is the economic, financial, and transport hub of East Africa.
 In the last decade, the real gross domestic product (GDP) growth has averaged over 5%.

-Kenya participates in several regional initiatives and is a member of the East African Community (EAC), Common Market for Eastern and Southern Africa (COMESA), Intergovernmental Authority on Development (IGAD), and the Commonwealth, amongst others.
+Kenya participates in several regional initiatives and is a member of the East African Community (EAC), Common Market for Eastern and Southern Africa (COMESA), Intergovernmental Authority on Development (IGAD), and the African Continental Free Trade Area (AfCFTA), amongst others.

 PwC in Kenya provides integrated audit, tax, and advisory services across all industries.
-Our Tax Services division provides our clients with a broad range of tax services, including transfer pricing, value-added tax (VAT), customs and excise, corporate tax planning and compliance, personal tax advisory and compliance, reward and remuneration, dispute resolution, regulatory compliance and advisory, and immigration services.
+Our Tax Services division provides our clients with a broad range of tax services, including transfer pricing, value-added tax (VAT), customs and excise, corporate tax planning and compliance, personal tax advisory and compliance, reward and remuneration, dispute resolution, legal business solutions, and immigration services.

 |Corporate income tax (CIT) rates|